rgksugan/HackerRank/README.md

 # HackerRank
 My submissions to HackerRank.

+## Disclaimer
-Might not be the best solutions
+Might not be the best solutions.
+But I am posting all solutions which got accepted.